Flex Your Brain Muscles with a Jigsaw Puzzle

 - An increase of dopamine – Working and completing a puzzle produces dopamine, which in turn improves motor skills and increases concentration, optimism, confidence, and recollection.

 - Meditation – Puzzles naturally induce a state of creative and focused meditation.
-A better mindset and sense of tranquility is achieved, which can lead to improvement in self-confidence.
+A better mindset and sense of tranquility are achieved, which can lead to improvement in self-confidence.

 While working on a jigsaw puzzle may seem to be one of the simplest of activities, it is a great workout for your brain with several lifelong benefits.
 It is a unique activity that anyone can enjoy and there’s nothing like the sense of accomplishment once a puzzle is complete.